• Skip to main content

 Homemaking

-I printed off a fresh copy of the 5 Minute Homemaking Ideas from A Quiet Simple Life Planner and Guidebook.
+I printed off a fresh copy of the 5 Minute Homemaking Ideas from my shop under All Products for Women.
 I hung it on the inside of the cupboard door where our drinking glasses are kept.
 This is one of the cabinets that is used the most so it will be a constant reminder of its existence.
 The list of ideas is there both to help me remember little things I want to tackle and also to inspire others in the home to find small ways to pitch in.
 They already do a great job of sharing the load around here, but giving them a little reminder can only help!

 One of my ongoing goals this year is to go through all of our CDs and determine which ones we want to keep and which ones we should pass along.
 I did that the Christmas before last and we donated a few Christmas CDs we no longer wanted.
 I had intended to continue doing it this past Christmas, but did not.
 (We have many Christmas CDs.)